JohnRising/docs/docs/guides/quickstart.md

 ![Copy the bundler instance URL from the Stackup app](../../static/img/copy-bundler-url.png)

-The `rpcUrl` can be set to any network node.
+You also need to set the `rpcUrl`.
+Set the `rpcUrl` to the same url as the `bundlerUrl`.
 Stackup's bundler also runs a full node, so you can send any normal RPC requests to it as well.
-In this example we'll set the `bundlerUrl` and `rpcUrl` to the same endpoint.
+If you want to use a different endpoint, `rpcUrl` can be set to any network node.

 Your `config.json` fill will now look like this: